yomori/graytrix/README.md

 # graytrix
-(I am not the code developer, I just wrote the helper functions)
+(I am not the original code developer, I just wrote the helper functions)

 Graytrix is written by T. Hamana and the original page can be found here http://th.nao.ac.jp/MEMBER/hamanatk/GRayTrix/